What Is A Hybrid Robo Advisor?

 The hybrid Robo Advisors exist because many customers will feel better if there is a person to talk to.
 In addition, some people are uncomfortable with machines managing their finances.

 Specifically, the average Robo Advisor combines a standard package of algorithms with a person.
 In fact, the robot advisor will handle most of the investment chores.
 However, customers can talk to a human whenever they want to.

 An obvious use for hybrids is to get people comfortable with Robo Advisors.
-Asset managers often use hybrid advisors to deal with older customers and people who know little of finance.
+Asset managers often use hybrid advisors to deal with older customers and people who know little about finance.